EnterpriseDB/docs/install_template/README.md

 The following commands can be run from the Docs project directory.

 - `npm run install-docs:build` — Renders the templates and generates the final install doc files.
+- `npm run install-docs:deploy` — Deploys the final install doc files to their final location.
-- `npm run install-docs:rebuild-docker-container` — Rebuilds the docker container used to render templates.
+- `npm run install-docs:rebuild-docker-image` — Rebuilds the docker container used to render templates.

 ## Configuration